python-hyper/h11/docs/source/api.rst

   pick the best option given the client's advertised HTTP protocol level.

-  You might need to watch out for this if you're using trailing headers (i.e., non-empty ``headers`` attribute on :class:`EndOfMessage`), since trailing headers are only legal with ``Transfer-Encoding: chunked``.
+  You need to watch out for this if you're using trailing headers (i.e., a non-empty ``headers`` attribute on :class:`EndOfMessage`), since trailing headers are only legal if we actually ended up using ``Transfer-Encoding: chunked``.
+Trying to send a non-empty set of trailing headers to a HTTP/1.0 client will raise a :exc:`ProtocolError`.
+If this use case is important to you, check :attr:`Connection.their_http_version` to confirm that the client speaks HTTP/1.1 before you attempt to send any trailing headers.

 Re-using a connection (keep-alive)